 The Human-Computer Interaction group of the Leibniz Universität Hannover was founded in July 2012.
 We are working on new interaction techniques for mobile, embedded, and ubiquitous systems.

-At the Niedersächsische Talente-Akademie we give a one-week course on Android Game Programming.
-Students of schools from all over Lower Saxony develop 2D games with touch screen and accelerometer control using the libGDX framework.
+At the Niedersächsische Talente-Akademie we give a one-week workshop on Game Programming in Racket.
+Students of schools from all over Lower Saxony develop 2D games with Racket's Worlds and the Universe teachpack.
 The results will be presented and demonstrated to other students, parents, and faculty.

 The Physical Computing Lab is about the design of user interfaces for interactive devices and objects.
 The course begins with an introduction to microcontroller platforms and sensor data processing.
 This semester's topic is "motivational smart objects".
 These are objects that try to motivate users to do some task.
 The project topics comprise a smart cup that reminds people to drink enough and is happy if they do, a couch that makes itself uncomfortable after some time (through embedded vibration motors), a garbage bin that talks to you if it wants to be emptied, a fridge that suggests food, and a dumbbell that counts the number of times it gets lifted and cheers you on.

 The March 2017 issue of ACM Transactions on Computer-Human Interaction (TOCHI) contains our article on semantic emoji similarity: Henning Pohl, Christian Domin, Michael Rohs: Beyond Just Text: Semantic Emoji Similarity Modeling to Support Expressive Communication 👫📲😃.